An Archetale in the Assembling Terrania Cycle

 “Each key historical upheaval–a species initiation, really–will represent an opportunity for them to either assemble or scatter the kind of optimal planetary culture we hope for on every life-birthing world.”

-“Each upheaval will be a Nexus Crisis involving groups of Powers in conflict, the living presences of particular places involved, the flavor of the moment, and historically key people facing a pivotal event.
+“Each upheaval will be a Nexus Crisis involving blocs of Powers in conflict, the living presences of particular places involved, the flavor of the moment, and historically key people facing a pivotal event.
 How they get through it will depend in part on how they recognize and reconcile the Powers behind it.”
 Aluere and Bellum thought about the Berlin Wall falling as visitors coming from opposite sides exchanged flowers.

 “And the humans will have help.
 Not only ally Powers whom they must learn to detect and summon—”

-“—but, among themselves, a perpetual Eudaimonic League of visionaries inwardly linked to the Cosmic Soul.
+“—but, among themselves, a perpetual Transdaimonic League of visionaries inwardly linked to the Cosmic Soul.
 This underground tradition will stretch forward in time until the rise of a just and mature planetary culture allows a fuller emergence.”